-Islam is considered to be a religious minority in Thailand, with 5.2% of the population identifying with it.
+Islam is considered to be a religious minority in Thailand, with 4.94% of the population identifying with it.
 Most of the Thai Muslims belong to the Sunni group and mainly occupy the provinces Yala, Pattani, and Narathiwat.
 The Thai Muslims are diverse with most of the ethnic groups migrating from Malaysia, Cambodia, China, Pakistan, Bangladesh, and Indonesia.
 The majority of Thai Muslims are recent converts, Muslims through intermarriage, or hereditary Muslims.
 The Islamic faith in Thailand is integrated with Sufi beliefs just as it is in several other Asian countries.
 Thailand has over 3,000 mosques with the largest number in Pattani.
 There are also several Islamic schools, banks, shops, and other institution.

 Christianity in Thailand began through missionary work by the European missionaries in the 16th Century.
 By 1660, the first Vicariate Apostolic of Siam was established by the Portuguese and the French.
 The protestant group established themselves in the country in 1828 in Bangkok.
 Christianity has since spread in Thailand with 1.1% of the population being Christians.
 The major Christian groups in Thailand include Roman Catholicism, Protestantism, and Orthodoxy.
 Christians are making a significant contribution in the country today especially in the areas of health and education.

-Other Beliefs in Thailand
+Religious Beliefs In Thailand